backdrop-contrib/rate/README.txt

 Copy Rate into your modules directory (i.e. sites/all/modules) and enable Rate (on admin/build/modules).

+To view the charts in the vote results tab, you also need to install the "chart" module, which you can get at http://drupal.org/project/chart.

 2. Configuration
 --------------------------------------------------------------------------------
 After installation, the configuration page will be available at